mui/material-ui/docs/pages/blog/introducing-connect.md

 ## Try Connect now!

-Get the beta version of Connect now, availble for free on MUI's Figma community profile.
+Get the beta version of Connect now, [availble for free](https://www.figma.com/community/plugin/1336346114713490235/connect) on MUI's Figma community profile.
 We're excited to see you take it for a spin.
-There's still a lot to do, but we're looking forward to hearing from all of you who requested this plugin years ago.
+There's still a lot to do, but we're looking forward to hearing from all of you [who requested this plugin years ago](https://github.com/mui/mui-design-kits/issues/10).

-- Check out further documentation for the Connect plugin and the Material UI Design Kit
+- Check out further documentation for the Connect plugin and the Material UI Design Kit (To-be-removed note: I'll add links here once the corresponding PR for their docs is merged).
-- If you've got any feedback, we'd love to hear from you here.
+- If you've got any feedback, we'd love to [hear from you here](https://mui-connect.canny.io/feedback).

 Happy designing!